-The determination of which is better in Containers vs VMs is dependent on what you are trying to accomplish.
-Virtualization enables workloads to be run in environments that are separated from their underlying hardware by a layer of abstraction.
-This abstraction allows servers to be broken up into virtualized machines (VMs) that can run different operating systems.
+The determination of which is better in Containers vs. Virtual Machines (VMs) depends on the user’s goal.
+Virtualization enables workloads to run in environments that are separated from their underlying hardware by a layer of abstraction.
+This abstraction allows servers to be broken up into VMs that can run different operating systems.

 Workloads within containers such as Docker are virtualized.
-However, within Docker’s native environment, there is no hypervisor (see Figure 1).
+However, within Docker’s native environment, there is no hypervisor.
 Instead, the Linux kernel (or, more recently, the Windows Server kernel) is supplemented by a daemon that maintains the compartmentalization between containers, while connecting their workloads to the kernel.
-Modern containers often do include minimalized operating systems such as CoreOS and VMware’s Photon OS – their only purpose is to maintain basic, local services for the programs they host, not to project the image of a complete processor space.
+Modern containers often do include a minimal operating systems such as CoreOS and VMware’s Photon OS — their only purpose is to maintain basic, local services for the programs they host, not to project the image of a complete processor space.

-In the architecture first employed at Google and at streaming video service provider Netflix, microservices are functions that can operate without exclusivity to any single application.
-They perform small workloads, in the form of functions that can be contacted via APIs and that produce discrete outputs.
+Microservices are an architecture method first employed at Google and at video streaming service provider Netflix.
+They are functions that can operate without exclusivity to any single application.
+They perform small workloads in the form of functions that can be contacted via APIs, and that produce discrete outputs.
 Such functions exist in traditional, monolithic applications today, although multiple applications instantiate these same functions redundantly.
 In a microservices architecture, these functions are more like libraries, providing service to any and all applications that require them.

 Scalability of containerized workloads is a completely different process from VM workloads.
-Modern containers include only the basic services their functions require, but one of them is a Web server, such as NGINX, that also acts as a load balancer.
-An orchestration system such as Google Kubernetes or Mesosphere Marathon is capable of determining, based upon traffic patterns, when the quantity of containers needs to scale out, can replicate container images automatically, and can then remove them from the system.
+Modern containers include only the basic services their functions require, but one of them can be a web server, such as NGINX, which also acts as a load balancer.
+An orchestration system, such as Google Kubernetes or Mesosphere Marathon, is capable of determining, based upon traffic patterns, when the quantity of containers needs to scale out; can replicate container images automatically; and can then remove them from the system.